 - Purchase moment: The brand idea must move consumers along the purchase journey to the final purchase decision.

 - Consumer experience: Turn the usage into a consumer experience that becomes a ritual and favorite part of the consumer’s day.
+It will be your operations and internal culture who will deliver.

-Marketing your brand to employees inside your own company
+Marketing your brand to employees inside your own company to enhance the internal culture

 The best brands consistently deliver.
 When you build your brand idea, I recommend you use a cross-functional team, including salespeople, R&D, human resources, finance, and operations.
 Their participation is one way to gain their buy-in.
 But that’s not where it stops.